 10 Simple Ways to Prevent Slips, Trips, and Falls

 Slips, trips, and falls are the leading causes of time lost in the workplace.
-The Occupational Safety and Health Administration (OSHA) has cited fall protection standard violations more frequently than any other standard from 2010 to 2015.
+The Occupational Safety and Health Administration (OSHA) has cited fall protection standard violations more frequently than any other standard.

 These types of hazards are serious issues for workers and employers, but their risk can be minimized with 10 simple ways to prevent slips, trips, and falls.
 With the risk of injury ranging from a simple sprained ankle to serious injury or death, fall protection and prevention should be everyone’s top priority.